+I went back and forth with different cover designs.
+The series doesn’t fit neatly into a genre, which makes cover choice hard.
 The dark gray fabric version was the first draft cover I was considering.
 I had read that you should try to have a consistent theme for the covers in a series, so they look connected.
 That sounded great, and I started thinking I would use the idea of the flowing fabric as the connecting element for the series theme.
 Since King Gar wears a charcoal gray cloak, I came up with this idea, so I would at least have an image I could put up on the website.

 But then I had a “waiiiit a minute” minute.
 I am planning for the series to focus on about five main characters, and not all of them wear cloaks.
 I saw myself virtually painted into a corner by this whole different cloak color idea.
 So, back to the old drawing board.

 I dawdled my way through about six or seven other concepts and finally narrowed it down to these two.

 I really like concept number five the best, mostly because I like the look of it, but also because it is very symbolic of the story.
 Plus, anyone browsing the science fiction section who comes across Cover 3 is likely going to think the book is in the wrong section and not give it a second glance.